choiyhking/manual/how_to_create_kvm.md

 # 10   test-vm   running
 ```

-Connect the virtual serial console for the guest
+Connect the virtual serial console for the guest.
 ```
 virsh console <VM>
 ```